lfg6000/SpotifyFinder/README.md

 is optional so you can just leave the MySql values empty/blank.

 ### MySql is Optional
-To remove the need for a MySql server from this project just do not populate the above MySql config params and this website will work just fine and you will not need to setup a MySql server.
+This website works fine w/o a MySql server/db.
+If you leave sMySqlDbName, in sfCfg.json, empty you will not need to setup a MySql server/db.
 You will still need to import the Flask-MySqlDb package into your IDE.

 ### Running this Project from and IDE
   * download the project from github
-  * open the project directory in your favorite IDE.
+  * open the project in your favorite IDE.
   * import the above python packages marked with (pkg).
+  * edit sfCfg.json and set the first 3 values
   * use the IDE to start the project
   * open a web browser to http://127.0.0.1:5000
   * the home page will appear
-  * hit login w/ spotify and a Spotify.com dialogue will ask you to login in
+  * hit "Login with Spotify" and a Spotify.com dialogue will ask you to login in